 Intermediate: Hit 2 Eggs Together

 Nothing like a display of simple physics to impress your friends and family.
 In this method, you’re going to crack one egg by hitting it against another.
 The trick?
 The other egg won’t break.

 Hold an egg in each hand.
 Tap the eggs together (again, tap at the equator, where it’s easiest to break the egg).
 One egg will be cracked.

 As before, use your fingers to split open the eggshell, then pour the yolk and white out into a bowl.

 Once you’ve cracked all your eggs but one, crack the final egg against the countertop.

-This is a fun way to get kids to crack eggs.
-Kids can help with all of these delish dinners.
+This is a fun way for kids to crack eggs—and help with all of these delish dinners.

 Advanced: 1-Handed Egg Crack

 Want to look like a flashy, confident prime-time-worthy chef?
 Learn to break an egg with one hand.